Ismael76/GoogleClone/README.md

 - Navigate into the client folder
 - Open homepage.html via live server plugin</br>
-  Note! another way to open the file is right click and selecting `Copy Path`, then paste it in the browser
+  Note: Another way to open the file is right click and selecting `Copy Path`, then paste it in the browser

 ### Technologies